Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 {% endtab %}

 {% tab title="iOS (ACP 2.x)" %}
-In your app's `application:didFinishLaunchingWithOptions`, register Media with Mobile Core:

 ### Swift

+In your app's `_:didFinishLaunchingWithOptions` function, register the Audience Manager extension with the Mobile Core:

 ```swift
 import ACPCore